 These new success measures should extend beyond credential attainment to examine the impact postsecondary pathways have on a student's career attainment and must shine light on progress toward addressing equity gaps in job placement and career attainment.
-A variety of specific success measures such as postsecondary value, placement rates, financial return on investment, price-to-earnings premium, and postsecondary employment outcomes should be considered.
+A variety of specific success measures such as post-secondary value, placement rates, financial ROI, price-to-earnings premium, and postsecondary employment outcomes should be considered.